satya2009rta/satya2009rta.github.io/_pages/miscellaneous.md

 redirect_from:
   - /miscellaneous.html
 ---
+I am co-organizing a students talk series <a href="https://ofcourse.mpi-sws.org/" style="text-decoration:none">OFCOURSE</a>, on the theory of verification and synthesis.
+If you are a PhD student and would like to give a talk, please get in touch.

 Movies and TV Shows
 ------------------
 I watch a lot of TV shows (and movies) in my free time.
 I'm always looking for good recommendations, and if you'd like some suggestions, <a href="https://www.imdb.com/list/ls045373958/" style="text-decoration:none">here</a> is a list of TV shows rated by me.
 Also, <a href="https://www.imdb.com/list/ls088947635/" style="text-decoration:none">here</a> is a list of Star Wars movies ranked by me.